 Canada-China Scholars' Exchange Program (CCSEP)

-The 2020-2021 Canada-China Scholars' Exchange Program (CCSEP) process has been launched.
+The 2021-2022 Canada-China Scholars' Exchange Program (CCSEP) for Chinese applicants has been launched.
 The selection of CCSEP scholars is a long and rigorous process that can last several months.
-Under normal circumstances, successful candidates would typically travel to Canada before the end of February 2021 to begin their program.
-This year however, due to the unpredictable evolution of the COVID-19 pandemic, delays are likely.
-Applicants should be flexible and ready to adapt to unforeseen changes.
+Successful candidates will travel to Canada before the end of February 2022 to begin their program.
+Due to the unpredictable evolution of the COVID-19 pandemic, applicants should be flexible and ready to adapt to unforeseen changes.
+For more information, consult: Coronavirus (COVID-19) information for international students.

 Established in 1973, the CCSEP was the result of an undertaking by then Chinese premier Zhou Enlai and Canadian Prime Minister Pierre Elliott Trudeau.
 The CCSEP is an official exchange program between the two countries designed to enhance Chinese scholars' and professionals' knowledge and understanding of Canada.